Dedicated, Compassionate, and Talented!

 Derek spends most of his time in the barn making sure the HEEFS store runs smoothly, and directing all of the events at the farm.

-Krista Hiddema, President
+Krista Hiddema, President and Secretary

 Krista serves as the President of the Board of Directors for Happily Ever Esther Farm Sanctuary.
 Krista is an activist/academic who is currently pursuing her doctorate in eco-feminism, while also running For The Greater Good.
 Krista spent six years as the Vice President of Mercy For Animals in Canada, where she led twelve undercover investigations exposing the truth of what happens behind the closed doors of slaughterhouses and factory farms.
 She is passionate about farmed animals, and in helping people realize that farmed animals are just as deserving of love and respect as the cats and dogs we share our lives with.